 Our Analysis and Test Results

 The graph below shows the overall scores for the double strollers we reviewed.

-Below you can see the information detailing how the Navigator performed during testing for each metric.
+Below you can see the information detailing how the Navigator (above in blue) performed during testing.

 Ease of Use

 Fold and Unfold

-The Navigator is a two-handed fold with what Baby Trend calls "trigger action" fold that requires pulling up on dual side release points at the same time.
+The Navigator is a two-handed fold with what Baby Trend calls "trigger action" that requires pulling up on dual side release points at the same time.
 The fold is three steps, has a manual lock, and self-stands.
 Folding the Navigator is easy, and unfolding is about average compared to the competition.
 The overall size of the stroller could make unfolding harder for smaller users.

 The Navigator has an under seat storage bin that spans the width of the stroller.
-The basket is large and fit our large diaper bag inside, but the maximum weight capacity is only 5 lbs, which means it may not hold supplies for two children.
+The basket is large and fit our large diaper bag inside, but the maximum allowance is only 5 lbs, which means it may not hold supplies for two children.
 The bin has access from the back and sides, but both have frame bars that prevent unobstructed access.

 Each seat moves independently of the other for individualized comfort, and unlike tandem strollers, each passenger has the same experience.
 The Navigator has a padded leg rest, but it isn't adjustable, and there is a gap before the footrest.
 The footrest is wider than the Expedition and made of hard plastic so it is easy to clean.
 The seat backs recline using a plastic buckle with a one side adjustable strap length.
 Operating the buckle requires two hands and is stiff.
 The strap can be a struggle to move, and one hand has to hold the plastic end while the other moves the strap through the plastic threading.
 Both seats slope back, but not far enough to be perfect for napping.